hgkamath/createvmdk/README.md

 Contributed patches are welcome as long as they improve the tool while preserving the functionality.

 ## Notes
 - bash and pwsh are very commonly installed shell tools on both windows/linux systems.
-Most functionality of the tool, such as partitionedDevice, lay in linux, and bash was relatively more ubiqutous at the time.Hence, the choice to write this tool as a bash-script.
+Most functionality of the createvmdk tool, such as partitionedDevice, lay in linux, and bash was relatively more ubiqutous at the time.Hence, the choice to write this tool as a bash-script.

 ## Instructions to run
 ```